Coffee Hag albums: Austria

 The album "Die Wappen der Republik Oesterreich" was issued around 1933 and published in Graz by the Verlag der Deutschen Vereins-Druckerei A.G.
 The author was F. Hasslinger.

 Two different versions of the album were published; a small edition and a luxury edition.
 The luxury edition came in a cardboard cage and had one additional page with the Austrian National arms.

 The album contains 450 (luxury) images, which are numbered from 1 to 449.
 The national arms has no number.
 The album is divided in chapters per State, with the State arms on a separate page, followed by the capital city and, alphabetically, the other towns and cities in the State.
 The exception is the State of Burgenland, from which no town arms were published.

 Poland

-The Polish album, "Herbarz Polski", was issued in 1932 by Kawa Hag, Warszawa.
+The Polish album, "Herbarz Polski", was issued in 1932 by Kawa Hag, Warsaw.
 The author was Dr. Marian Gumowski.
-Dr. Gumowski (1881–1974) was a historian from Toruń, a well-known heraldicist.
+Dr. Gumowski (1881–1974) was a historian from Toruń, a well-known heraldry expert.

 The album is mentioned as part one (Zeszyt I).
 More issues were planned with personal arms, but never published.
 Part one contains 284 arms of towns, (historical) districts, dioceses etc., but no personal arms.

 The arms were supplied in 8 sheets of 36 stamps each.
 Four of these were used for advertising.
 The back of the stamps contained no texts.